Internal Type | CQL Name | Description |

 vi /etc/init.d/tomcat7

-# Directory where the Tomcat 6 binary distribution resides
+# Directory where the Tomcat 6 binary distribution resides$NAME is tomcat7

 CATALINA_HOME=/usr/share/$NAME